 The major concern that we have tried to address in the models described above is accounting for the potential that communities that choose a particular school modality may also employ other strategies or practices that mitigate or exacerbate COVID spread.
 There is evidence, for instance, from the table of means (Table 1) that, in both states, districts offering inperson modality also tend to be relatively less likely to report mask wearing, more likely to have voted for President Trump in 2016, and have higher unemployment rates.
 This is reflected in the diminishment in the coefficient for in-person instruction from Columns 1 to 2 in Table 2 in Michigan, and to a lesser extent from Columns 5 to 6 in Washington.
 These models of course only account for observable factors in the models.
 The district fixed effects specifications reported in columns 4 and 8 of the table account for all time-invariant models and are generally consistent with the more saturated models, but they are also quite imprecise and could still be subject to bias.
-In particular, COVID spread is often fast moving in communities.
-It is not hard to imagine that forward looking public health or schooling officials might have information based on conditions on the ground that inform school modality decisions, i.e., information that varies over the fall of 2020 so is not fully addressed by the inclusion of district fixed effects.
+In particular, COVID spread is often fast-moving in communities.
+It is not hard to imagine that forward-looking public health or schooling officials might have information based on conditions on the ground that inform school modality decisions, i.e., information that varies over the fall of 2020 so is not fully addressed by the inclusion of district fixed effects.

 Thus, as a final robustness check, we employ methods outlined in Altonji et al. (2005) and Oster (2019) that quantify the likely direction of bias and help to bound the estimates we present.
-If we assume, as is common, that the selection on unobservables is comparable to selection on the observables in the models (i.e., a δ equal to 1),30 we find for both states that the coefficient on in-person modality declines.
-In Michigan, the coefficient on in-person modality declines from 0.34 to -1.79 (it is insignificant).31 In Washington, this robustness exercise leads to an attenuation of the in-person/hybrid variable from 2.7 (significant at the 10% level) to 1.7 and insignificant.
-Put another way, this robustness exercise suggests that the OLS model estimates for COVID case rates are an upper bound on the relationship between districts offering an in-person/hybrid modality and increased COVID spread.
+If we assume, as is common, that the selection on unobservables is comparable to selection on the observables in the models (i.e., a $\delta$ equal to 1 in the Oster (2019) framework), we find for both states that the coefficient on in-person modality declines.
+In Michigan, it falls from 0.34 to -1.79 (statistically insignificant).
+In Washington, this robustness exercise leads to an attenuation of the in-person/hybrid variable from 2.7 (significant at the 10% level) to 1.7 and insignificant.
+Put another way, this robustness exercise suggests that the OLS model estimates for COVID case rates are an upper bound on the relationship between districts offering an inperson/hybrid modality and increased COVID spread.

-We repeat this exercise for the other dependent variables; exponential growth and doubling time.
-In Michigan there is virtually no change in the school modality coefficients for growth, but both in-person and hybrid coefficients become substantially larger and significant for doubling time (again with a δ equal to 1), but recall that this indicates that in-person or hybrid modality offerings decrease the rapidity of COVID spread.
-In Washington there is little change in the in-person/hybrid coefficient for doubling time, but the coefficient becomes significantly larger and significant for growth.
-This is unexpected given the bounding exercise suggests that all the other modality coefficients are conservatively estimated, but it likely reflects the fact that
+We repeat this exercise for exponential growth and doubling time.
+In Michigan there is virtually no change in the school modality coefficients for growth, but both in-person and hybrid coefficients become substantially larger and significant for doubling time (again with a $\delta$ equal to 1), but recall that this indicates that in-person or hybrid modality offerings decrease the rapidity of COVID spread.
+In Washington there is little change in the in-person/hybrid coefficient for doubling time, but the coefficient becomes substantially larger and significant for growth.
+This is unexpected given the bounding exercise suggests that all the other modality coefficients are conservatively estimated, but it likely reflects the fact that our models of exponential growth in Washington fit the data poorly given that COVID growth rates in Washington are not growing exponentially in the fall of 2020 (see Figure 1).